Recentlystarted/office-tools/_tools/pdf-password-remover.md

         <h2>Frequently Asked Questions</h2>

         <div class="faq-item">
-            <h3><i class="fas fa-cogs"></i> Is the service currently available?</h3>
+            <h3><i class="fas fa-cogs"></i> How does this tool work?</h3>
-            <p>The PDF Password Removal service is currently being implemented.
-While the user interface is complete and ready, the backend API service is not yet deployed.
-We are working to make this feature available soon.
-Please check back later!</p>
+            <p>Our PDF Password Remover works entirely in your browser using client-side processing.
+Your PDF file and password never leave your device, ensuring complete privacy and security.
+The tool uses advanced PDF processing libraries to decrypt and recreate your PDF without password protection.</p>
         </div>

         <div class="faq-item">